FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_quiz.rst

 	Exercise is similar to quiz with a difference that exercise has infinite attempts and infinite time.
 It also does not allow a student to skip the question.
 	Each question in an exercise can be timed i.e. time to solve a particular question.
-	Once the question time expires question solution is shown to the student.
+	Once the question time expires, question solution is shown to the student.

 	All the parameters are set by default only below parameters can be changed.